google/fledge-shim/README.md

 # FLEDGE Shim

+Note: this project is on hold.
+Chrome's prototype FLEDGE implementation is accessible locally with feature flags, and per the [Privacy Sandbox Timeline](https://privacysandbox.com/timeline/) broader testing should be possible soon.

-We're building a pure-JavaScript implementation of the [FLEDGE proposal](https://github.com/WICG/turtledove/blob/main/FLEDGE.md), on top of existing browser APIs.
+This is the beginning of a pure-JavaScript implementation of the [FLEDGE proposal](https://github.com/WICG/turtledove/blob/main/FLEDGE.md), on top of existing browser APIs.
 The goal is to allow testing as much of FLEDGE as possible, in as realistic a manner as possible, given the constraint of not